-itey LCai 111119 Uyı mastic CL III

-Developing Skills Travelling

-Focus on developing quality of travelling actions both on feet and hands and feet.

-Shape

-- As KS 1 and piked and straddle, - Focus on developing quality of shape and stillness.
-E.g. extended feet, hands, arms, legs. - Explore a range of symmetrical and asymmetrical actions. - Perform movements that are mirrored and/or matched.
+Developing Skills Linking Actions and Sequences of Movement Evaluating Success TravellingFocus on developing quality of travelling actions both on feet and hands and feet.
+Devise and perform a sequence of gymnastic actions, showing a clear beginning, middle and end.
+Gradually increase their length of sequence.
+Explain the difference between two performances.
+Make simple assessments of performance based on simple criteria given by the teacher. and hands and feet.
+Shape As KS 1 and piked and straddle, Focus on developing quality of shape and stillness.
+E.g. extended feet, hands, arms, legs.
+Explore a range of symmetrical and asymmetrical actions.
+Perform movements that are mirrored and/or matched.
+Balance Focus on developing balances on 1,2,3 or 4 points and large body parts.
+Counter balance with a partner.
+Counter tension with a partner.

-Balance

-- Focus on developing balances on 1,2,3 or 4 points and large body parts.

-- Counter balance with a partner.

-- Counter tension with a partner.

-Rolling

 Focus on developing quality in all the different rolling actions from KS1.

-Jumping

-- Focus on developing quality of jumping actions 2:2, 2:1, 1:2,

-- Jump with shapes in the air.

-- 1⁄2 turn jump.

-Handle apparatus

-- Use all actions above on the floor and over, through, across and along apparatus. - Perform different combinations of actions and perform these with a change of speed, level or direction. - Develop tension, extension and transfer of weight in their actions

-Linking Actions and Sequences of Movement

-- Devise and perform a sequence of gymnastic actions, showing a clear beginning, middle and end. - Gradually increase their length of sequence. - Work with a partner to make up a short sequence using floor, mats and apparatus, showing consistency, fluency and clarity of movement. - Repeat accurately a sequence with more difficult actions with an emphasis on extension, clear body shape and changes in direction - Adapt sequences to include a partner. - Make up longer sequences and perform them with fluency and clarity of movement. - Vary direction, levels and pathways to improve the look of a sequence. - Use planned variations and contrasts in actions and speed in their sequences. - Perform actions on the floor then from floor to apparatus,
+Jumping Focus on developing quality of jumping actions 2 :2, 2:1, 1:2, 1:1.
+Jump with shapes in the air.
+1⁄2 turn jump.
+Handle apparatus Perform different combinations of actions and perform these with a change of speed, level or direction.
+Develop tension, extension and transfer of weight in their actions Gradually increase their length of sequence.
+Work with a partner to make up a short sequence using floor, mats and apparatus, showing consistency, fluency and clarity of movement.
+Repeat accurately a sequence with more difficult actions with an emphasis on extension, clear body shape and changes in direction.
+Adapt sequences to include a partner.
+Make up longer sequences and perform them with fluency and clarity of movement.
+Vary direction, levels and pathways to improve the look of a sequence.
+Use planned variations and contrasts in actions and speed in their sequences.
+Perform actions on the floor then from floor to apparatus, criteria given by the teacher.
+Offer constructive ideas when working with a partner, including ideas on balance and transfer of weight.
+Suggest improvements to speed, direction and level in the composition.
+Watch performance and use criteria to make judgements and suggest improvements.
+Explain how a sequence is formed using appropriate terminology to describe technique and composition when evaluating both their own and others performances.

-Evaluating Success

-- Explain the difference between two performances. - Make simple assessments of performance based on simple criteria given by the teacher. - Offer constructive ideas when working with a partner, including ideas on balance and transfer of weight. - Suggest improvements to speed, direction and level in the composition. - Watch performance and use criteria to make judgements and suggest improvements. - Explain how a sequence is formed using appropriate terminology to describe technique and composition when evaluating both their own and others performances.

-Key Learning in Physical Education: Years 3, 4, 5 and 6
+Key Learning in Dance Type Activities